Graduated electronic decelerator: Hoax phone call incident

 After the center received a phone call alleging that two of its residents had misbehaved earlier that evening, staff woke them from their beds, restrained them, and repeatedly gave them electric shocks.
 One of the residents received 77 shocks and the other received 29.
 After the incident, one of the residents had to be treated for burns.
 The phone call was later found to be a hoax perpetrated by a former resident who was pretending to be a supervisor.

 Reactions

 United Nations

 The use of the device was condemned as torture by the United Nations special rapporteur on torture.

 FDA

 In 2020, it became the third device ever banned by the FDA in the history of the organization.

 The Judge Rotenberg Center filed a lawsuit against the FDA, and in July 2021, the DC Circuit Court overturned the ban, meaning that the school can still use the devices.
+In response, congress expanded the FDA’s remit to enable it to ban medical devices for a particular use irrespective of approval for other uses.
+This effectively overturned the ruling reached by the court in 2021.

+In March 2024, the FDA again proposed a ban on the device.
+Formal comments on the proposal are being accepted until May 28, 2024, after which a final decision will be made.